-Nathan Parcells, InternMatch’s CEO and Ashley Mosley, IM’s Community Manager collaborated on this post.
-You can find them managing the student and employer blogs or connecting students with awesome internships via twitter @InternMatch.
+Nathan Parcells, InternMatch’s CMO and Ashley Mosley, InternMatch’s Community Manager collaborated on this post.
+You can find them managing the student and employer blogs or connecting students with awesome internships via twitter @Wayup.

 You’ve shipped your first product and users are raving about it.
 With plans to add more features, it’s time to expand the team by hiring a few interns.
 Sound like a familiar scenario?
 It’s one that most startups – whether Venture-backed or bootstrapped – face.
 Chances are that when you started your company, someone advised you on how to make hiring decisions for key employees, but they probably didn’t cover much about hiring interns.

 From our experience at InternMatch, there’s no one-size-fits-all approach when it comes to hiring and deciding on compensation for interns.
 Much of it depends on factors like location of the internship, company size, experience and the type of internship position.
 For instance, because of their close proximity to tech companies like Google, Facebook and Apple, engineering interns in the Bay area tend to get paid more than interns any place else ($30+ more per hour).
 Competing for talent with these companies mean: offering paid internships, selling students on the startup experience and building a unique and engaging internship program.